 Create and Sell an E-book

 Learn how Saranya Ramanathan earns money by selling an ebook on her blog at One Fine Wallet.
 One of my favorite passive income ideas to make money from home is by selling an ebook.
 If you can consider yourself an expert on a topic, you can certainly get paid for your knowledge on the subject.

 Writing an ebook doesn’t have to be hard work.
 If you can contribute less than 2 hours a day, you can create a rough draft on a word document and work on it gradually – adding and editing content as you go along.
 I took around 2 months to write and sell my first ebook as a stay-at-home mom of two little girls.
 And once your work is done you can promote your ebook on a blog or on social media.

 Creating an ebook doesn’t have to break your budget, I did mine for just over $20.
 I used Canva for creating my ebook contents, Adazing to do my ebook cover and I used SendOwl to handle secure payment transactions.
 Canva is a free tool, Adazing is free as well – but I paid $12 for a premium ebook cover and SendOwl costs $9/month.

-Writing an e-book is perfect side hustle for digital nomads with very little investment!
+Writing an e-book is the perfect side hustle for digital nomads with very little investment!